siyuan-note/user-guide-en_US/3 FAQs.md

 ## How does SiYuan store data?
 {: id="20210428222532-nfvnq4d" updated="20210428222834"}

-The data is saved in the workspace folder (the default is in the user's home directory Documents/SiYuan, which can be modified in `Settings - About`), in the workspace data folder:
+The data is saved in the workspace folder (the default is in the user's home directory Documents/SiYuan, which can be modified in <kbd>Settings</kbd> - <kbd>About</kbd>), in the workspace data folder:
-{: id="20210428222603-g1752n7" updated="20210428222615"}
+{: id="20210428222603-g1752n7" updated="20210512152404"}

 * {: id="20210428222603-gxgx3vi"}`assets` are used to save all inserted asset files {: id="20210428222603-0goch51" updated="20210503100004"}